colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 [Fri Feb 10 13:53:02 UTC 2017] Your cert key is in  /home/username/.acme.sh/domain.tld/domain.tld.key
 ```

 You won’t use any of this, because it’s just a **test**, but that’s what you want to see.
-Now that you know the certificate can be issued without errors, you're ready to issue it for real.
+Now that you know the certificate can be issued without errors, you're ready to issue certificates for real.

-First, remove the test certificate directory you just created:
+First, remove the test certificate directory you just created, which is necessary:

 ```
 rm -R ~/.acme.sh/domain.tld